Our Blog8 EV Myths in India Everyone Should Stop Believing

 Updated on:

-Many misconceptions about electric vehicles (EVs) still circulate in India.
-Below, we debunk six common EV myths with facts and data, focusing on the Indian context.
+Many EV charging myths still circulate in India.
+Below, we debunk eight common EV myths in India with facts and data, focusing on the Indian context.

 Myth 1: Electric Vehicles Can’t Travel Far Enough (Range Anxiety)